ramexpedia/python_coding/README.md

 # Python coding challenge
-### Q1
+### Challenge - Q1

-Write a script code to be executed from a command line using either python, ruby, PowerShell, or Elixir that extracts returns the text of the last 8 posts made on Expedia Facebook Page, and re-writes such data into a text file using JSON.
+1) Write a script code to be executed from a command line using either python, ruby, PowerShell, or Elixir that extracts returns the text of the last 8 posts made on Expedia Facebook Page, and re-writes such data into a text file using JSON.
 Be creative on writing the post text and respective date, and justify your decision.
 #### Solution steps for Q1
 - Step 1 : Install Pre-requisites - facebook, requests, pandas packages
   - Please run 'sudo pip install facebook-sdk','sudo pip install requests','sudo pip install pandas' from terminal